Research

 Conference Presentations

-‘Experimental Focalisation and Readerly Affect in the Novels of Angela Carter’.
-Accepted.
-British Association for Contemporary Literature Studies, University of Birmingham, September 2023.
+‘Experimental Focalisation and Readerly Affect in the Novels of Angela Carter’, British Association for Contemporary Literature Studies, University of Birmingham, September 2023.

 ‘It Could Go Like This / Muriel Spark’s Fantastic Hesitation’.
 Session: ‘Reading with Doubt’, Oxford English Graduate Conference, University of Oxford, June 2023.